TheCandidStartup/TheCandidStartup.github.io/_drafts/serverless-or-not.md

 In isolation, SWF looks serverless.
 However, SWF is useless without decision and task workers.
 SWF requires those decision and task workers to execute on instances which use long polling to communicate with SWF.
 That in turn makes any system that uses SWF not serverless.

 Standard and Express STEP functions look very similar.
-Both implement orchestration logic based on the STEP state machine definition.
+Both implement orchestration logic based on the [STEP state machine definition](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html).
 The cost models reveal that the implementations are completely different.
 Standard STEP functions provide exactly once semantics and have a cost model that suggests they're implemented on top of SWF or something with an equivalent architecture.
-Express STEP functions have at most one or at least once semantics.
+Express STEP functions have at most once or at least once semantics.
 Their cost model suggests they're implemented using an SQS queue of workflow instances with a lambda that reads an instance and then executes the entire workflow.

 # Cache